payu-india/CMS-Chatbot/docs/Offerings/introduction-recurring-payments-integration/using-zion-subscription-automation-platform/integrate-parallel-sequencing-for-upi-autopay.md

 ---
-title: Parallel Sequencing for UPI AutoPay Integration
+title: Parallel Sequencing for UPI AutoPay Integration - Zion
 deprecated: false
 hidden: true
+link:
+  new_tab: false
 metadata:
+  title: Parallel Sequencing for UPI AutoPay Integration - Zion
   robots: index
 ---
 This section explains how to integrate parallel sequencing for UPI AutoPay transactions.
 Parallel sequencing allows you to run pre-debits and executions simultaneously for different sequence numbers.